jgimillo/corec/README.md

 pip install corec[evaluator]
 ```

-> **Note:** If you plan to use any integrated recommender, please remember to download the necessary extra packages.
+> :eyes:: If you plan to use any integrated recommender, please remember to download the necessary extra packages.

-## Data Structure
+## Data Structure :file_folder:

 ### Dataset Input Format
 Corec assumes the following structure for the input datasets: